Personnel and Professional Development

-Director Chris Coldiron heads up the Professional Standards Department which consists of Uniform Crime Reporting, Planning and Research, Training, Accreditation, Public Integrity, Internal Affairs and Continuous Improvement.
+Director Chris Coldiron heads up the Personnel and Professional Development Department which consists of Public Integrity Investigations, Personnel, Professional Development and Professional Oversight Divisions.
 This department establishes accountability for the agency and members to maintain the highest level of standard of ethics, professionalism and service to the citizens of Clay County.

-The Accreditation Unit is proud to claim accreditation by the Commission for Law Enforcement Accreditation, Inc. (CFA) and Florida Corrections Accreditation Commission, Inc. (FCAC).
+Chief Tina Chatmon supervises Accreditation and Training.
+The sheriff’s office is proud to claim accreditation by the Commission for Law Enforcement Accreditation, Inc. (CFA) and Florida Corrections Accreditation Commission, Inc. (FCAC).
 Accreditation is the certification by an independent reviewing authority that the agency has met specific requirements and prescribed standards.
 Accreditation has long been recognized as a means of maintaining the highest standards of professionalism.

-Public Integrity and Internal Affairs ensure all allegations of misconduct against agency members are thoroughly investigated.
+Chief Gary Cross supervises the Professional Oversight Division which includes Internal Affairs and Continuous Improvement, Planning/Research and Inventory.
+Internal Affairs ensures all allegations of misconduct against agency members are thoroughly investigated.
 The trust between the community and the sheriff’s office is paramount.
 Accountability by the public and the members of the sheriff’s office remains a top priority.

 Continuous Improvement and Planning/Research looks to project the needs of the agency as the county grows so we can be ahead of the challenges of the future.
 It also looks internally for ways to reduce waste and redundancy to become more efficient in how the agency operates.